cosmos/ibc-go/docs/migrations/v7-to-v8.md

 ## Relayers

-- No relevant changes were made in this release.
+- Getter functions in `MsgChannelOpenInitResponse`, `MsgChannelOpenTryResponse` and `MsgTransferResponse` have been removed.
+The fields can be accessed directly.

 ## IBC Light Clients